Click on any of the following:

 National Genealogical Society - Home Page ;

-Silicon Valley PAF Users Group Home Page ;
+Silicon Valley Computer Genealogy Group Home Page ;

 Canada - National Archives - Genealogy Research ;